WindTV: An American family, powered by a paycheck from wind

 New video provides snapshot of Central Washington wind farm manager’s family

-They are a family that’s becoming increasingly common in the U.S. these days: the American wind power family.
+WASHINGTON, DC, March 5, 2012–They are a family that’s becoming increasingly common in the U.S. these days: The American wind power family.

 Eric Melbardis, an operations manager at EDP Renewables North America’s Kittitas wind power facility in Kittitas County, Wash., wife Sharon, and daughter Emma recently vacationed in Washington, D.C., “to see our [nation’s] capital,” as Eric says.
 The Melbardis family and their visit to Washington, D.C.—along with how that city impacts their lives 3,000 miles away—are the subjects of the latest segment of WindTV, the American Wind Energy Association’s (AWEA) vehicle to highlight how wind works for America.

-While in the capital city, the family took the opportunity to visit their Members of Congress on Capitol Hill.
-“We were able to talk to them about what wind energy is doing back in their [Congressional] districts as well as things that we would like to see in the future—like an extension of the PTC,” said Eric.
+While in the nation’s capital, the family took the opportunity to visit their Members of Congress on Capitol Hill.
+“We were able to talk to them about what wind energy is doing back in their [congressional] districts as well as things that we would like to see in the future—like an extension of the PTC,” said Eric.

 “Our company has projects on the shelf now that we would love to develop, but because of the uncertainty of the PTC, we’re not sure that it’s viable right now,” said Melbardis, echoing the conundrum plaguing wind power developers across the U.S.